jenkinsci/JenkinsPipelineUnit/README.md

 easiest entry point is extending the abstract class `BasePipelineTest`, which initializes the framework with JUnit.

-Let's say you wrote this awesome pipeline script, which builds and tests your project :
+Let's say you wrote this awesome pipeline script, which builds and tests your project:

 ```groovy
 def execute() {